 I am also a practicer of farm school.
 We milk goats, raise our own meat animals, plant & preserve our garden produce, make maple syrup, and lots of that other stuff my great grandmother did.
 I believe that kids grow strong with regular chores.
 I believe that if you have a choice between a worksheet or living out a concept in real life – I’m going to go the real-life route every time.
 Farms are overflowing with real life, and they open up conversation about the value of life, biological systems, the designs of God, and so much more.

 I’ve been married to Joshua since 2000.
 He’s an Apple Computer fanatic, programmer, musically-minded kind of guy.
 My kids are Caleb, Jack, and Lou.
-I might talk about them here and there on this site, but this is not at all about them.
-It’s about the atmosphere and life we have created.
+We love the atmosphere and life we have created here.
 I hope you’ll join in and share it with us.